appleinautumn/go-authentication-exercise/README.md

 ## Database

-If you have not created the database for IMP Assessment, please create one before going to the next step.
+If you have not created the database, please create one before going to the next step.

 We're using [golang-migrate](https://github.com/golang-migrate/migrate) for the migration.